Yashwin-visakan-pro/Yashwin-visakan-pro/README.md

-# 👋 Hey, I'm <YOUR NAME>
+# 👋 Hey, I'm G.Yashwin Visakan

-I'm a 9th grade student from Tirunelveli, India, who loves building things with **Python**, AI, and automation.
+I'm a 9th grade student , who loves building things with **Python**, AI, and automation.
 I enjoy experimenting with projects like Jarvis-style voice assistants, ML models, and fun prototypes that connect software with the real world. [web:21][web:27]

 ---